-New Math Education Concentration at MCE aims to prepare Math Educators
+New Math Ed Concentration at MCE aims to prep Math Educators

 According to the National Math + Science Initiative, about 44% of high school graduates are ready for success in college math and 36% are ready for college-level science.
 Students progressing through at least Algebra II in high school are twice as likely to complete a four-year degree when compared to those who do not progress through Algebra II.
 There is an increasing need for math educators who are innovative and creative leaders in the classroom and in the field of math education.

 To address this need for innovative math educators, beginning in Fall 2014, the Curriculum Studies and Teaching program at the University of Denver will begin offering courses in the new math education concentration area in Curriculum & Instruction (C&I).
 Students completing this concentration will develop their leadership skills through a deep understanding of the role of diversity, social justice, access, and equity in math.
 Additionally, students will be able to demonstrate comprehension of mathematical content, the application and synthesis of theories in research-based settings, and the application of technology and project-based learning.
 Students will have a chance to explore and evaluate the historical research foundation of math education and the impact on current practices in the field.
 Moreover, through coursework, field experiences, and initial research experiences, students in the math education concentration in the Curriculum & Instruction degree program will develop a strong background in cognition and math learning stylesmath.
 The program will produce math educators who have a strong theoretical background in math education and who are well prepared to address relevant and pertinent local, national and international questions in math education.